Entropy bounds and field equations

-What is behind the formulation of the entropy bounds in terms of area/4 of suitable surfaces, is that, in case these surfaces act as (spatial cross sections of) horizons, the area/4 does coincide with horizon entropy, and this means Einstein gravity.
-The approach to the equations of motion as a thermodynamic identity is independent, instead, of being horizon entropy given by area times $\frac{1}{4}$ or by area times any other constant, or, also, given by general expressions involving, say, a dependence on curvature at each point (we are insisting, pedantically perhaps, on the expression ``area times a constant'' in place of ``proportional to area'' because the latter expression can include entropies still locally proportional to area, but not given by area times a constant, due to a dependence on the point).
-The results in \cite{JacA} have been obtained, indeed, assuming horizon entropy as area times a constant; but extensions of these results to more general expressions for horizon entropy have been suggested in \cite{JacA} itself, and explicitly worked out in \cite{Cai} for Gauss-Bonnet and general Lanczos-Lovelock models \cite{LanA, LanB, Lov} (in a cosmological setting), in \cite{Eli} (for $f(R)$ theories) and (to include any diff-invariant theory) in \cite{BruC} and \cite{PadA, PadB}, through use of Wald's entropy \cite{WalB, JacD, Iye} as horizon entropy.
+What is behind the formulation of the entropy bounds in terms of the area/4 of suitable surfaces, is that, in case these surfaces act as (spatial cross sections of) horizons, the area/4 does coincide with horizon entropy, and this implies Einstein gravity.
+The approach to the equations of motion as a thermodynamic identity is independent, instead, of being the horizon entropy given by area times $\frac{1}{4}$ or by area times any other constant, or, also, given by general expressions involving, say, a dependence on curvature at each point (we are insisting, pedantically perhaps, on the expression ``area times a constant'' in place of ``proportional to area'' because the latter expression can include entropies still locally proportional to area, but not given by area times a constant, due to a dependence on the point).
+The results in \cite{JacA} have been obtained, indeed, on assuming horizon entropy as area times a constant; but extensions of these results to more general expressions for horizon entropy have been suggested in \cite{JacA} itself, and explicitly worked out in \cite{Cai} for Gauss-Bonnet and general Lanczos-Lovelock models \cite{LanA, LanB, Lov} (in a cosmological setting), in \cite{Eli} (for $f(R)$ theories) and (to include any diff-invariant theory) in \cite{BruC} and \cite{PadA, PadB}, through the use of Wald's entropy \cite{WalB, JacD, Iye} as horizon entropy.
 The mentioned derivation in \cite{PadE, PadF} of the equations of motion from extremisation of a suitable entropy functional, lives moreover in a context far more general than Einstein gravity (Lanczos-Lovelock models).

-In our bridging the two approaches, there is thus a need to disantangle in the entropy bounds what is gravitational-dynamics dependent and what can act as a bound to matter entropy in the form of a quantity which is irrespective of the gravitational theory we are in.
-This is what we try to do in the following.
+In our bridging of the two approaches, there is thus a need to disantangle in the entropy bounds what is gravitational-dynamics dependent and what can act as a bound to matter entropy in the form of a quantity which is irrespective of the gravitational theory we are in.
+This is what we try to do in what follows.

 The framework in which we move are arbitrary diffeomorphism invariant theories of gravity with gravitational Lagrangians depending on the metric, on the Riemann tensor, and on the derivatives of the latter of whichever order and nothing else, and with minimal coupling between matter and gravity.